LorenzoPegorari/GSoC25-report/README.md

 The results of my work is that now:
 - Less memory is allocated the more objects occurr many times in the database tree (a little bit more memory then before if all objects appear only once, mostly because of memory alignment reasons).
-- `ObjectTree` building time is down by an average of $66.4\%$ ($97.8\%$ in the best situation, $24.4\%$ in the worst situation).
+- `ObjectTree` building time is down by an average of 66.4% (97.8% in the best situation, 24.4% in the worst situation).

-With this calculations I'm refering to the following data table, which was created by testing the old and the new `ObjectTree` on 39 standard BRL-CAD databases (that can be found [here](https://github.com/BRL-CAD/brlcad/tree/main/db)).
+These conclusions come from the following data table, which was created by testing the old and the new `ObjectTree` on 39 standard BRL-CAD databases (that can be found [here](https://github.com/BRL-CAD/brlcad/tree/main/db)).

 <div align="center">